-- Each NEO's criticality to the business. - Internal pay equity. - The need to attract and retain talent. - Aggregate compensation cost and impact on stockholder dilution. - Peer group and other relevant market data, and recommendations on compensation policy, structure and design provided by Compensia, the Committee's independent compensation consultant.
-See further discussion below under the section titled "-Role of the Independent Compensation Consultant" and "-Peer Group". - Each NEO's knowledge, skills, responsibilities, and experience. - The potential of our NEOs to contribute to our strategic goals. - Recommendations of the Chief Executive Officer with respect to NEOs other than the Chief Executive Officer based on direct knowledge of NEO performance and industry experience.
-See further discussion below under the section titled "-Role of our Chief Executive Officer". - Each NEO's individual performance. - The independent judgment and experience of Compensation Committee members.
+- Company financial and business performance. - Each NEO's criticality to the business. - · Internal pay equity. - The need to attract and retain talent. - Aggregate compensation cost and impact on stockholder dilution. - Peer group and other relevant market data, and recommendations on compensation policy, structure and design provided by Compensia, the Compensation Committee's independent compensation consultant.
+See further discussion below under the section titled "-Role of the Independent Compensation Consultant" and "-Peer Group". - Each NEO's knowledge, skills, responsibilities, and experience. - The potential of our NEOs to contribute to our strategic goals. - Recommendations of the Chief Executive Officer with respect to NEOs, other than himself, based on his direct knowledge of each NEO's performance and industry experience.
+See further discussion below under the section titled "-Role of our Chief Executive Officer". - Each NEO's individual performance.

+- The independent judgment and experience of our Compensation Committee members. - Feedback from our stockholders.